TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 1/Numbers 1.17.md

 ---

-And Moses and Aaron took these men that are mentioned by name:
+Moses and Aaron took these men who are mentioned by name.